 In addition, I provide strategic oversight to our rapidly growing, City-owned, fiber-optic broadband business.
 Velocity Broadband is one of just three dozen municipal networks like this in the country!

 Complimenting all of these efforts is my work with innovative start-ups that have qualified for mentor support at JumpStart Inc. in Cleveland.
 The work I do with start-ups and scale-ups each month informs the work I do with businesses here in Hudson.
 JumpStart is a public/private business acceleration program that is now two decades strong.

 What’s your favorite part of your job?

 Connecting people and ideas!
 I am happiest when I am out of the office, breaking through barriers, forging deals that work for all parties, and working alongside visionaries.
 In my role I encounter fascinating people.
 I am also constantly reminded that we live in a democracy and that all opinions have value.

 Favorite things to do outside of work?

 Puppies or kittens?

-Puppies – EVERDAY.
-I have a 10 year old puppy named Toby.
+Puppies – EVERYDAY.
+I have a 10-year-old puppy named Toby.